 Experience the different areas of your lungs

 There are plenty of instructions and explanations regarding breathing exercises online.
-This part is based on a German book “Yoga jeden Tag” (Yoga every day) by Anna Elisabeth Röcker.
+This part is based on the German book “Yoga jeden Tag” (Yoga every day) by Anna Elisabeth Röcker.
 I chose this approach simply because it’s the one I started to experience my breathing with.
 The idea is to experience the different areas of our lungs and prepare ourselves for real breathing exercises.

 Sit upright and let your breath flow into your belly.
 Keep a slight tension in the abdominal muscles so the belly isn’t rounding itself too much.
 If you find that too complicated, just go for a full-on buddha belly with every breath you take.
 Activate your pelvic floor (mula bandha) and hold your breath for a moment.
 On the exhalation either relax your abdominal muscles or pull your belly slightly inwards.
-Repeat a couple of time in your own rhythm.
+Repeat a couple of times in your own rhythm.

 Combine the different areas for breathing

 Once you’ll feel the difference between these areas, you can combine them.
 Breath into your belly first.
 Then let your rib cage widen while air is filling the middle space of your lungs.
-Finally, breath into the upper chest, lifting up the collar bone.
+Finally, breathe into the upper chest, lifting up the collar bone.
 Exhale in the same order.
 If that isn’t feeling comfortable you can also start our exhalation from the top down.

 It’s all in the rhythm

-Conscious breathing is not only about which part of the lung we are using, but also for how long we are inhaling and exhaling (plus holding our breath).
+Conscious breathing is not only about which part of the lung we are using but also about how long we are inhaling and exhaling (plus holding our breath).
 The rhythm has an effect on our body and mind.
 We will come to specific patterns in a later post, but for starters: Long and deep inhalations are energizing/vitalizing, long and deep exhalations are calming/relaxing, together they are bringing you into the moment and then there are many combinations and patterns to work with.

 Why breathing is your superpower

 Abdominal breathing is a great tool to relax and focus on the present.
 The full force of the superpower develops over time though.
 (Abdominal) breathing especially as part of a mindfulness training or meditation practice can have positive impacts on the overall well-being and immune system as well as specifically on the heartbeat and blood pressure.
 However, in the case of high blood pressure, one should consult a doctor before starting real breathing exercises.
-Other documented effects of a regular practice are improved concentration, reduced anxiety, and lower stress levels (concentration of stress hormone cortisol in the body).
+Other documented effects of regular practise are improved concentration, reduced anxiety, and lower stress levels (concentration of stress hormone cortisol in the body).

 Give it a try, maybe add an affirmation to it to make it even more powerful, and see you soon with more breathing and visual meditation.